konstantin-larin/konstantin-larin/README.md

 AI/ML Engineer
 --------------

-I've been learning to code for 3 years.
+I've been learning to code for 4 years.
 I started as a frontend developer, but discovered a real passion for Data Science and ML Engineering.
-Currently pursuing a degree at [RTU MIREA](https://github.com/rtu-mirea) while growing through hands-on experience and real-world challenges.
+Currently working in Tier-1 bank, pursuing a degree at [RTU MIREA](https://github.com/rtu-mirea), competing in ML competitions.

 * 🌍  Based in Russia
 * ✉️  Contact: [konstantin.larin.33@gmail.com](mailto:konstantin.larin.33@gmail.com)
 * 👥  Open to collaboration on AI/ML research, applied ML/DL projects, intelligent systems, and open-source ML
 * 💬  Ask me about books, sports, and general fun

 Skills
 --------------